MagicalTux/gones/README.md

 # goNES

-NES emulator based on ebitengine
+NES emulator using ebitengine.

+PPU & APU are based on [Michael Fogleman's emulator](https://github.com/fogleman/nes), with added/removed bugs and more rewrites planned/needed.

+MOS 6502 CPU is mostly implemented from scratch.

+Memory mapping system is also implemented from scratch, as well as cartridge loading/mapping.

 ## References